Modernity: Cultural and philosophical

-The era of modernity is characterised socially by industrialisation and the division of labour, and philosophically by "the loss of certainty, and the realization that certainty can never be established, once and for all".
+The era of modernity is characterised socially by industrialisation and the division of labour, and this test. and philosophically by "the loss of certainty, and the realization that certainty can never be established, once and for all".
 With new social and philosophical conditions arose fundamental new challenges.
 Various 19th-century intellectuals, from Auguste Comte to Karl Marx to Sigmund Freud, attempted to offer scientific and/or political ideologies in the wake of secularisation.
 Modernity may be described as the "age of ideology".

 For Marx what was the basis of modernity was the emergence of capitalism and the revolutionary bourgeoisie, which led to an unprecedented expansion of productive forces and to the creation of the world market.
 Durkheim tackled modernity from a different angle by following the ideas of Saint-Simon about the industrial system.
 Although the starting point is the same as Marx, feudal society, Durkheim emphasizes far less the rising of the bourgeoisie as a new revolutionary class and very seldom refers to capitalism as the new mode of production implemented by it.
 The fundamental impulse to modernity is rather industrialism accompanied by the new scientific forces.
 In the work of Max Weber, modernity is closely associated with the processes of rationalization and disenchantment of the world.

 Critical theorists such as Theodor Adorno and Zygmunt Bauman propose that modernity or industrialization represents a departure from the central tenets of the Enlightenment and towards nefarious processes of alienation, such as commodity fetishism and the Holocaust.
 Contemporary sociological critical theory presents the concept of rationalization in even more negative terms than those Weber originally defined.
 Processes of rationalization—as progress for the sake of progress—may in many cases have what critical theory says is a negative and dehumanising effect on modern society.